-Deciding to step forward in a bid to represent her home Ward 7 in the upcoming Newmarket municipal election came with conviction for Christina Bisanz.
+First elected in 2014, Christina Bisanz was acclaimed to serve as Councillor for Ward 7 in Newmarket for a second four year term, in 2018.
+Representing her home Ward 7 comes with conviction for Christina.
 “Newmarket, and Ward 7, specifically, are quickly growing and changing.
 We need leaders on Council who will seek community-centred solutions for the challenges that come with that growth and change, along with a bold, strategic vision for the future of Newmarket,” said Christina.

-Most recently Christina has been recognized for her efforts and advocacy as a founding member and chair of the Glenway Preservation Association.
+Christina’s involvement in the community spans many years prior to becoming a member of Council.
+In fact, it was her efforts and advocacy as a founding member and chair of the Glenway Preservation Association, that lead to her decision to run for municipal office.
 “I have always been engaged.
 I believe that you get what you give, and giving to my community has been a priority for me,” Christina said.
-As a resident of Ward 7 for over twenty years, Christina’s record of local community involvement includes being a member of the Parent Council for St. Nicholas elementary school, founding chair of the Newmarket Public Library’s Pathfinders to Employment community collaborative, member of the Newmarket Chamber of Commerce’s Prosperity Steering Committee, member of the Southlake Regional Health Centre’s Health Sciences Commission, founding director of the Newmarket-Aurora chapter of CARP, director with the Human Services Planning Board of York Region, and volunteer with Belinda’s Place shelter for single homeless women.
+As a resident of Ward 7 for close to 30 years, Christina’s record of local community involvement over that time has included being a member of the Parent Council for St. Nicholas elementary school, founding chair of the Newmarket Public Library’s Pathfinders to Employment community collaborative, member of the Newmarket Chamber of Commerce’s Prosperity Steering Committee, member of the Southlake Regional Health Centre’s Health Sciences Commission, founding director of the Newmarket-Aurora chapter of CARP, and a director with the Human Services Planning Board of York Region.

 For further information contact: